max-bera/MPA_mechan_MATLAB/README.md

              the sample is assumed to be incompressible and having finite size.
 The equation used was originally presented in: https://doi.org/10.1039/c5sm00125k

 fitDMA.m calculates storage/loss moduli for a DMA-like aspiration test.
 The equations are an extension of the model used in fitLinZhou, and the same hypotheses hold true here.

+!!!
+The code is meant to work with *.tdms files (a LabView proprietary file format).
+You can download a importer for matlab here: https://au.mathworks.com/matlabcentral/fileexchange/30023-tdms-reader